intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

-   using existing test suites or creating new ones can be a method that would programmatically exercise the existing TD guest kernel runtime code paths and produce a set of programs that allow invocation of the paths that lead to obtaining an unput from the host/VMM.
+   using existing test suites or creating new ones can be a method that would programmatically exercise the existing TD guest kernel runtime code paths and produce a set of programs that allow invocation of the paths that lead to obtaining an input from the host/VMM.
 Fortunately, the Linux kernel has a well-known tool for exercising the kernel in runtime – syzkaller fuzzer.
 While being a fuzzing tool that was originally created to test the robustness of ring3 to ring0